Duck Round Up

-On Sept 20th, 21 domestic ducks and 8 domestic geese were captured at Westmoreland Park.
+In September 2011, 21 domestic ducks and eight domestic geese were captured at Westmoreland Park.
 The ducks and geese were transported to permanent homes where they will be able to live out the rest of their lives.
 The round-up is part of a much larger, long-term effort to restore Crystal Springs Creek which runs through Westmoreland Park.
 In 2012 the man-made pond at Westmoreland Pond will be removed and Crystal Springs Creek will be restored to a more natural state.
 When that happens, non-flighted domestic ducks and geese that have been abandoned at the Park over the years would have been displaced.

 Staff and volunteers from Portland Audubon Society, USDA Wildlife Services, and Portland Bureau of Environmental Services arrived long before dawn to set-up the trap and exam stations.
 Initial attempts to lure the ducks and geese into the trap failed when the ducks repeatedly spooked and returned to the water.
 However, aided by local neighbor who has looked out for the ducks through the years, all of the non-flighted domestic ducks and geese did eventually enter the trap.